chenwei-zhang/cryoEVAL/README.md

-# CryoEVAL: Evaluation Metrics for Atomic Model Building Methods
+# CryoEVAL: Evaluation Metrics for Atomic Model Building Methods Based on Cryo-EM Density Maps

-This project is to evaluate the performance of different atomic model building approaches.
+This project is to evaluate the performance of different atomic model-building approaches.

 ## Pre-requisites